-Finger tattoos may have a reputation for being a bit taboo or only for rebels, but thanks to being completely customizable, they’re able to be inked in almost any style—meaning you can opt for a design that’s more your aesthetic.
+Finger tattoos may have a reputation for being a bit taboo or only for rebels, but thanks to being completely customizable, they’re able to be inked in almost any style—meaning you can opt for a design that’s just your style.
 Make no mistake, though; even if you go for a more minimal feel, a finger tattoo makes a statement thanks to its visibility.
 Whether the impact is major or minor is based on the details of your design—including size, placement, and pigment—and the style it’s inked in.

 Finger tattoos are one of the more painful places to get tatted due to both a lack of muscle and fat between skin and bone and that area having a lot of nerves.
 Unlike some placements, though, the pain is not a one-time experience; finger tattoos need regular touch-ups because our everyday actions tend to make the ink easily fade.
-For those who are ready to bear the pain for a personalized and statement-making piece of ink, here are 30 amazing ideas for your next finger tattoo.
+For those who are ready for a personalized and statement-making piece of ink, here are 24 amazing ideas for your next finger tattoo.

 For a minimal but not boring tattoo, a small ribbon wrapped around the finger is a delicate touch.
-A bit of color will make it pop even more, like this red.
+A bit of color, like this red, will make it pop even more.

 For impactful florals, have the design stretch across multiple fingers.
 Using a medium black outline keeps it feeling light despite its size.

 Make a small design look crisp and smooth by doing using only black ink.
 By filling in the image—like the plane here—you’re able to focus on the details of the shape without overwhelming it.

 Beyoncé's Simple Dots

 Keep it minimalist with a series of simple dots, perhaps one for each sibling or child that you have.

 A minimal finger tattoo doesn’t have to be small; this design is spread out and the empty space gives it an airy feel.
 Only using outlining and connecting it to more art on the wrist makes a statement without being in your face.